-Load management education to modify patellofemoral joint loading may include appropriate activity modification, movement pattern modification and training and exercise therapy to increase the capacity to handle exposure to load.
-Technologies, including smart phone applications and activity measuring ‘wearables’, provide an easily utilised objective method to analyse baseline levels of activity and determine the magnitude of change following specific interventions.
-A good summary of such devices can be found in an article published in the scientific journal Physical Therapy in Sport.
+Load management education to modify patellofemoral joint loading may include appropriate activity modification, movement pattern modification, and training and exercise therapy to increase the capacity to handle exposure to load.
+Technologies, including smartphone applications and activity measuring ‘wearables’, provide an easily utilized objective method to analyze baseline levels of activity and determine the magnitude of change following specific interventions.
+A good summary of such devices can be found in an article published in the scientific journal Physical Therapy in Sport.5

-Despite being quite common for patients with patellofemoral pain to be fearful of some movements (e.g. running, jumping and walking on stairs).
-Some studies report that reductions in fear of movement are related with reductions in the level of knee pain.
-Therefore, it is highly recommended for patients to keep doing all daily activities alongside the exercise program.
+It is quite common for patients with patellofemoral pain to be fearful of some movements (e.g. running, jumping, and walking on stairs).
+However, some studies report that reductions in fear of movement are related to reductions in the level of knee pain.6 Therefore, it is highly recommended for patients to keep doing all daily activities alongside the exercise program.

-If they are not so confident to walking on stairs at the moment, you may find the following infographic helpful for educate patients.
+If they are not so confident about walking on stairs at the moment, you may find the following infographic helpful for educating patients.

 Additionally, a previous study investigated 250 asymptomatic knees (knees with no pain) and found that 99% of people had knee crepitus.

-The previous published education leaflet titled ‘Managing My Patellofemoral Pain’ is a strong education tool and provide a great visualisation to guide patients on returning to exercise.
-See below the leaflet accompanying by translations into several languages (Spanish, Danish, Sweden, Portuguese, Italian)
+The previously published education leaflet titled ‘Managing My Patellofemoral Pain’8 is a strong educational tool and provides a great visualization to guide patients on returning to exercise.
+See below the leaflet accompanied by translations into several languages (Spanish, Danish, Sweden, Portuguese, Italian)